GhostWording/PublicDocumentation/API/Sections/users.md

 ----------------------------

 ### Description
-return the number of users corresponding to some properties
+return the number of users corresponding to the searched properties

 ### Content: